 - Minimum of 3-5 years of relevant experience required

 - Exceptional writing, drafting, and oral communications skills required

 - Adept at learning and navigating new technologies quickly

-Candidates interested in the education intern position should send a resume and cover letter to email@example.com.
-Applications will be reviewed on a rolling basis, so interested applicants are encouraged to apply early.
-All applications must be received by May 15, 2017.
+Please note that applications will be reviewed on a rolling basis, so interested applicants are encouraged to apply early.
+All applications must be received by 10PM ET on September 15, 2017.